AnastasiyaKotelnikova/aws-movielens-mapreduce/README.md

 ##  Project Overview

-We deployed a two-node Hadoop cluster (Master + Slave) on AWS EC2 and executed a MapReduce job to identify the most rated movies from the MovieLens dataset using custom Java classes.
+I deployed a two-node Hadoop cluster (Master + Slave) on AWS EC2 and executed a MapReduce job to identify the most rated movies from the MovieLens dataset using custom Java classes.

 ---